subquery/documentation/docs/quickstart/quickstart_chains/polkadot.md

 Check out our [Mappings](../../build/mapping.md) documentation to get detailed information on mapping functions.

-You are about to finish and create your first project.
-However, there is still an additional and necessary step required to run your SubQuery Project.
-Take a look further.

 ### 1.4 Build Your Project

 Next, build your work to run your new SubQuery project.
 Run the build command from the project's root directory as given here: